GStreamer/gstreamer/markdown/design/meta.md

 Adding metadata to a buffer can be done with the `gst_buffer_add_meta()` call.
-This function will create new metadata based on the implementation specified by the GstMetaInfo.
+This function will create new metadata based on the implementation specified by the `GstMetaInfo`.
 It is also possible to pass a generic pointer to the `add_meta()` function that can contain parameters to initialize the new metadata fields.